explosion/spaCy/extra/DEVELOPER_DOCS/Satellite Packages.md

 These packages are always pulled in when you install spaCy.
 Most of them are direct dependencies, but some are transitive dependencies through other packages.

 - [spacy-legacy](https://github.com/explosion/spacy-legacy): When an architecture in spaCy changes enough to get a new version, the old version is frozen and moved to spacy-legacy.
-This allows us to keep the core library slim while also preserving backwards compatability.
+This allows us to keep the core library slim while also preserving backwards compatibility.
 - [thinc](https://github.com/explosion/thinc): Thinc is the machine learning library that powers trainable components in spaCy.
 It wraps backends like Numpy, PyTorch, and Tensorflow to provide a functional interface for specifying architectures.
 - [catalogue](https://github.com/explosion/catalogue): Small library for adding function registries, like those used for model architectures in spaCy.
 - [confection](https://github.com/explosion/confection): This library contains the functionality for config parsing that was formerly contained directly in Thinc.